Alice McEleney

 Research Interests

 The goal of my research is to contribute to improving psychological well-being by understanding the processes involved in mental health, resilience, recovery, and psychological growth.
 I am interested in how people maintain good mental health and well-being in the face of adversity; how people recover from potentially traumatic experiences; and the positive psychological changes that may occur following life challenges.
-A specific focus of my research is how mental health and resilience are affected by socio-emotional factors, such as social support, attachment bonds, and interpersonal emotion regulation.
-I am interested in these factors in the contexts of both personal relationships and processes of change in psychotherapy.

-I have supervised the following Doctorate in Clinical Psychology theses:
+I have supervised the following doctoral theses: